 Achieving and maintaining morale may sometimes require thinning the herd.
 Those who cannot or will not meet corporate standards send a negative message to others.
 It is difficult to demand high standards from all yet allow some to repeatedly turn in a sub-par performance.
 The positive effect could be seen immediately in greater productivity from remaining staffers who appreciate that the bad apple(s) are gone.

-It feels good to be recognized, influences others and inspires everyone to do more.
+It feels good to be recognized, influence others, and inspire everyone to do more.
 The result is greater productivity.
-Another aspect of recognition that the Gallup poll revealed was that management who choose to focus on workers’ strengths, eliminate active disengagement.
+Another aspect of recognition that the Gallup poll revealed was that management who choose to focus on workers’ strengths eliminate active disengagement.

 No company is Shangri-La.
 Problems surface and must be dealt with as quickly as possible to avoid morale and productivity issues.
 A paper by the Harvard Business School recommends that these forums be conducted at least quarterly so that staffers see that their voices are being heard and that actionable progress is being made.